flynnt/grunt-sst/README.md

 # grunt-sst

 grunt-sst is yet another Grunt-based mechanism for compiling [Swig](http://paularmstrong.github.io/swig/) templates into static HTML.
 The plugin takes a files array and an options object.
 It recursively scans through your files and uses Swig to render templates with all the features that Swig itself provides.
 Data can be passed to templates both by means of a global `locals` object that is part of Swig's default options.
-Data can also be passed on a template level by convention.
-In the simplest example, if you have a file named `index.swig`, providing a file in the same location named `index.json` will tell the plugin to merge that data with `locals`.
 While properties set in `locals` are global to every template, they can be overridden at the template level.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`